amirOps97/flask-mongo-k8s/README.md

 ---

 ## Step-by-Step Setup Guide

 ### 1. Create the Kubernetes Cluster

-If using kind, create a config file to map the NodePort to your host:
+Create a Kind config that maps port 80 and 443 on the worker node to your host machine.
+This is needed because the Ingress controller will listen on these ports via `hostNetwork`:

 ```yaml
 # kind-config.yaml